observIQ/bindplane-agent/README.md

 ### Building

-To create a build for your current machine, run `make observiqcol`
+To create a build for your current machine, run `make agent_manager`

 To build for a specific architecture, see the [Makefile](./Makefile)